jpverkamp/blog/content/programming/games/chesslike/2013-02-01-1gam-chesslike-1-0-did-it.md

 And that's all I have.
 This is my January #OneGameAMonth and it's done (for the time being).
 I may put out a final bug-fix version (particularly if I can work around the statistics bug), but that's probably about it.
 Other than that, it's onwards to bigger and better things!
 The plan is to start earlier this month, but you all know how that will likely work out...

 Also, I've decided to put ChessLike up on GitHub.
 You can see the full source <a href="https://github.com/jpverkamp/chesslike" title="GitHub: ChessLike">here</a>.
-I'm not 100% sure about the license yet, but it will probably be one of the standard {{< wikipedia "copyleft" >}} ones.
+I'm not 100% sure about the license yet, but it will probably be one of the standard [[wiki:copyleft]]() ones.

 {{< figure link="http://apps.jverkamp.com/chesslike/ChessLike-1.0.4.htm" src="/embeds/2013/Launch ChessLike 1.0.4" >}}